atom/atom/README.md

   sudo script/grunt install # Installs command to /usr/local/bin/atom
   script/grunt mkdeb # Generates a .deb package at /tmp/atom-build
   ```

+  * `sudo ln -s /lib/x86_64-linux-gnu/libudev.so.1 /lib/x86_64-linux-gnu/libudev.so.0` Atom depends on libudev.so.0 while libudev.so.1 only exists on some systems.
+So if Atom doesn't start, create symlink.

 ### Windows Requirements
   * Windows 7 or later